 And he was clearly having disturbed visions of Harry.

-Something of which Harry would not tolerate, but because she had no solid proof, she would merely keep her distance.
-But the moment he tried something…
+Something Harry would not tolerate, but because she had no solid proof, she would merely keep her distance.
+But, the moment he tried something…

 When her owl returned, along with a note from a certain well connected man, she smiled.